robinweser/react-controlled-form/docs/introduction/Motivation.md

 Don't get us wrong, we really love and appreciate the work done with [redux-form](https://github.com/erikras/redux-form), [react-redux-form](https://github.com/davidkpiano/react-redux-form) and all the other great solutions.
 But, we think the problem is wrong abstraction: Most solutions ship opinionated, declarative React components that abstract all the complex tasks away.
 They have tons of different props which accept thousands of combinations to satisfy most of the daily use cases.
 You might have already spot the issue.
 Trying to satisfy everyone is simply impossible.

-**Instead of shipping predefined components with lots of built-in features, we instead give you the right abstractions to create your very own forms.**
+**Instead of shipping predefined components with lots of built-in features, we instead give you the right abstractions to create your very own forms.
+We only store and manage your data and handle component updates on changes.**

-The only built-in React component is the wrapping `<form>` element itself.
-Apart from that, we provide useful functional HOCs ([Higher-Order Components](Higher order components)) which help you to create all your form components right away.